 This begs the question: what kind of trials does Shopify offer in 2019?
 Do their trials last 60 days?
 45 days?
 One month?
+Or even a Shopify 90 day free trial?

-Free Trial on Shopify – A Short History
+Shopify Free Trial – A Short History

 - Create a site using templates.